joshuataylor/snowflake_arrow/README.md

 This library uses [Rustler](https://github.com/rusterlium/rustler) to create a Rust binding to [Arrow2](https://github.com/jorgecarleitao/arrow2) library.

+Performance has been given a priority, so some workarounds have had to be made to get good performance, as we are returning datasets.

-Arrow2 has been chosen as it also the underlying library for [Polars](https://github.com/pola-rs/polars), which is what [Explorer](https://github.com/elixir-nx/explorer) uses.
+Data is returned from [Polars](https://github.com/pola-rs/polars), which is what [Explorer](https://github.com/elixir-nx/explorer) uses.

 ## Installation